LynNor1/PaintByNumber_OCR/README.md

 After you have found your errors and made the appropriate corrections, click on the `Save PBN...` button to write out a new .pbn file.
 This will write out the full .pbn file rather than just the clues that have been examined and corrected.

+# Dependencies

+This program uses code from the PaintByNumberPro project to read and write the .pbn files.
+Thus, one of its libraries is the PaintByNumberPro.jar file.
+Please see my other repository for that program.

+The other dependencies are for Tesseract OCR and for OpenCV.
+These are described in more detail in the next section.

 # Development Environment
 This program was developed on an Intel 2016 MacBook Pro using Java 8 and NetBeans 8.2.